 Over the years, the LRF has funded hundreds of research scientists and projects on five different continents with our exclusive focus on New Investigators.

-The LRF’s Patient Financial Assistance Program,provides support to patients and families struggling under the financial burden of a blood cancer diagnosis.
-The Program alleviates expenses not covered by insurance that may include doctor visits and co-pays, hospital care, laboratory work, prescription expenses, and germ-free lodging for transplant recipients.
+The LRF’s Patient Financial Assistance Program provides support to patients and families struggling under the financial burden of a blood cancer diagnosis.
+The Program alleviates expenses not covered by insurance that may include doctor visits and co-pays, hospital care, laboratory work, and prescription expenses for transplant recipients.

 The LRF conducts educational and support programs for patients, family members, caregivers and medical professionals.
 These conferences, including the Treatment Options for Blood Cancer Patients Conference, the Town Hall Meeting, and Town Hall Meeting in Spanish, are offered free of charge or registration.
 They provide opportunities for direct dialogue between patients and prominent hematology/oncology and transplant specialists to discuss treatment options and procedures.

 View more information about LRF’s history and strategy.